 The Real Security Risks of Free Proxies

 Man-in-the-middle interception.
 The proxy operator can read, modify, and log all HTTP traffic passing through their server.
-Unencrypted form submissions, API keys in headers, session cookies — all visible in plaintext.
+Unencrypted form submissions, API keys in headers, session cookies.
+All visible in plaintext.
 Even HTTPS traffic isn't always safe (more on that below).

 HTTPS Through Free Proxies: Not as Safe as You Think